 Just one step remained – a crucial one – before launching development: presenting this prototype and this product vision to our customers.
 Indeed, it was unthinkable for us to undertake developments if the product did not respond to our customers’ expectations.
 During our 2016 Digital Analytics Forum event, we were able to offer our customers the chance to play with the prototype for the first time.
 About 10 of our customers took the prototype for a spin, shared their impressions, and told us if they could imagine using a tool like this every day, if such a product were to be developed.

-Little by little, we refined the prototype, adding or removing features based on the iterations presented to our co-designer customers (learn more about our co-design initiatives in part two of this series, coming soon).
+Little by little, we refined the prototype, adding or removing features based on the iterations presented to our co-designer customers (learn more about our co-design initiatives in part two of this series).
 In doing so, we were able to offer a lighter interface, a more modern design, and a usability approved by our customers.